Discover how easy it is to gain control of your life again

 Did you know that most Americans spend an average of 90% of their time indoors?1 This percentage may be even higher if you have a chronic illness like COPD.
-The United States Environmental Protection Agency (EPA) reports that indoor air pollutants such as radon, secondhand smoke, combustion pollutants, volatile organic compounds and mold may increase your risk for allergies, respiratory illnesses, cancer, heart disease and other serious illnesses.2 How can you protect your health and the health of those you love?
-Letâs take a look:
+The United States Environmental Protection Agency (EPA) reports that indoor air pollutants such as radon, secondhand smoke, combustion pollutants, volatile organic compounds and mold may increase your risk for allergies, respiratory illnesses, cancer, heart disease and other serious illnesses.2 How can you protect your health and the health of those you love from sources of indoor air pollution?

-People who are most susceptible to indoor air pollutants are infants and children, the elderly and people with heart and lung disease, such as COPD.1 Although there are a number of indoor air pollutants, the following list includes those that are most concerning:
+People who are most susceptible to sources of indoor air pollution are infants and children, the elderly and people with heart and lung disease, such as COPD.1 Although there are a number of indoor air pollutants, the following list includes those that are most concerning:

-Radon is a radioactive, cancer-causing gas that forms in the soil.
-Although you canât see, smell or taste it, long-term exposure to this invisible gas can lead to serious health consequences.
-In truth, radon is the leading cause of lung cancer in non-smokers and the second leading cause of lung cancer, overall.1Â Radon enters your home through tiny cracks and crevices in your floors and walls that are in direct contact with the soil.
+Radon is a radioactive, cancer-causing gas that forms in the soil and enters your home through tiny cracks in your floors and walls that are in direct contact with the soil.
+Although you can’t see, smell or taste it, long-term exposure to this invisible gas can lead to serious health consequences.
+In truth, radon is the leading cause of lung cancer in non-smokers and the second leading cause of lung cancer, overall.1

 Secondhand smoke consists of gases and particles emitted from burning tobacco products.
-According to the American Lung Association, secondhand smoke is responsible for approximately 50,000 deaths every year.
+According to the American Lung Association, secondhand smoke is responsible for approximately 41,000 deaths every year.
 In addition, secondhand smoke is particularly dangerous for children; it can cause or worsen breathing problems, including asthma symptoms, and is associated with an increased risk of ear infections and Sudden Infant Death Syndrome (SIDS).2

-Paint â lacquer â paint stripper â cleaning supplies â what do each of these household products have in common?
-They contain volatile organic compounds (VOCs) that can do major damage to anyone whoâs exposed to them.
-Not only are VOCs extremely irritating to the eyes, nose and throat, but they can cause breathing problems, headaches, and nausea and lead to liver, kidney and central nervous system damage.
+Paint, lacquer, paint stripper, cleaning supplies – each of these products contain volatile organic compounds, or VOCs.
+Not only are VOCs extremely irritating to the eyes, nose and throat, but they can cause breathing problems, headaches and nausea.
+Over time, they can lead to liver, kidney and central nervous system damage.
 Some may even cause cancer.1

 Author: Deborah Leader RN, BSN, PHN